 DORA Process in DHCP – Explained in detail

 DORA is a process used by DHCP (Dynamic Host Configuration Protocol).
-Basically, DHCP is used for providing an automatic IP address to Hosts which want to connect to a network.
+DHCP is used for providing an automatic IP address to Hosts that want to connect to a network.
 In this article, we will discuss the DORA process in detail.

 dhcp-dora-process

-DORA is a process which is used by DHCP in order to provide an IP address to hosts or client machine.
+DORA is a process that is used by DHCP to provide an IP address to hosts or client machines.
 The DORA process has four messages.

 • Discover